-A little over ninety seven percent of this Catchment Asset area is covered by native vegetation.
-The area is also amongst the more diverse in terms of Ecological Vegetation Classes (EVC) with almost half of the Mallee's EVCs being found within the asset.
-The catchment asset lies almost entirely within the Victorian portion of the Interim Biogeographic Regionalisation for Australia (IBRA) sub-region known as the Murray Scroll Belt (seeFigure 3).
-This sub-region is itself part of the Riverina IBRA bioregion which extends eastwards upriver to take in the lower Murrumbidgee, mid Murray and lower Goulburn & Broken River valleys.
-However, the catchment asset also takes in a small section of the adjacent Murray Mallee IBRA sub-region which is part of the Murray-Darling Depression IBRA bioregion that takes in the lower south western portion of the Murray-Darling Basin, spread across Victoria, South Australia and New South Wales.
+The catchment asset area lies across the boundaries of two Interim Biogeographic Regionalisation for Australia (IBRA) sub- regions: the Murray Scroll Belt and the Murray Mallee (see Figure 3).
+Each of these sub-regions is part of a much larger IBRA bioregion.
+The Murray Scroll Belt is part of Riverina IBRA bioregion which extends eastwards upriver to take in the lower Murrumbidgee, mid Murray and lower Goulburn & Broken River valleys.
+The Murray Mallee is part of the Murray-Darling Depression IBRA bioregion that takes in the lower south western portion of the Murray-Darling Basin, spread across Victoria, South Australia and New South Wales.